numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 Alternatives
 ------------

-**Being more agressive with deprecations.**
+**Being more aggressive with deprecations.**

-The goal of being more agressive is to allow NumPy to move forward faster.
+The goal of being more aggressive is to allow NumPy to move forward faster.
 This would avoid others inventing their own solutions (often in multiple places), as well as be a benefit to users without a legacy code base.
 We reject this alternative because of the place NumPy has in the scientific Python